ttulka/assemblyscript-samples/canvas-image/README.md

 # Canvas Images with AssemblyScript

-A small pixel art game powered by WebAssembly.
+A small 2D game powered by WebAssembly.

 ## Build